The fate of the season was entrusted into the hands of Nique Clifford.

 Already notching his first double-double of the season, Clifford finished with 20 points on 9-of-12 shooting and added 14 rebounds, four assists, a block and a steal, kicking his season off in brilliant fashion.

 “It was so fun to get back out there, just with a whole new group of guys, just for our fans to see all the new players,” Clifford said.
-“It was a lot of fun, you don’t really know how good you are until you actually step on the floor against another opponent.”
+“It was a lot of fun.
+You don’t really know how good you are until you actually step on the floor against another opponent.”

 Although CSU didn’t have many areas for improvement, two stood out: shooting beyond the arc and at the charity stripe.

-The Rams went 4-of-17 from 3 and 8-for-19 at the line, shooting 23.5% and 42.1% respectively.
+The Rams went 4-of-17 from 3 and 8-of-19 at the line, shooting 23.5% and 42.1% respectively.
 A positive, however, is that a lot of the 3s that CSU did get were open looks and taken by good shooters.
 Both things are likely to work themselves out as the season progresses.

-“I would’ve liked to see us make some more free throws tonight, that would have made me happy,” coach Niko Medved said.
+“I would’ve liked to see us make some more free throws tonight — that would have made me happy,” coach Niko Medved said.
 “I thought all 17 3s we had were phenomenal looks, just couldn’t get them to go down, and I believe we will as long as we’re taking great shots.
 (That’s) all that matters to me.”

 Isaiah Stevens had long been the heliocentric driving force behind the Rams’ offense.
 Now, with a team that Medved said might be the deepest one he’s coached, guys had to step up and complement each other.
 Although there might have been some growing pains on night one, the complementary style of ball that CSU wants to play was alive and well.

-Northern Illinois transfer guard, Keshawn Williams, didn’t seem like he needed much time to adjust in his first on-court action since Dec.
+Northern Illinois transfer guard Keshawn Williams didn’t seem like he needed much time to adjust in his first on-court action since Dec.
 5, 2023.
 After playing just 14 minutes all of last season, due to injuries, Williams made sure his first time back on the hardwood would be a memorable one.

 “It was exciting,” Williams said.
 “I haven’t played a game in like 600-plus days, so it was a little bit of nerves, excitement, I felt pretty much everything tonight.
 But coach, he expressed his belief in me, so I was able to go out there and just have fun.”